How to Add Pool Dye With Party Pool

 Welcome to another Fact Friday at ePoolSupply!
 Each week we like to discuss helpful tips and tricks regarding the pool industry.
 Today we will be talking about adding Party Pool Dye to your pool and the best, safest practices associated with it.
-Owning a pool can be quite a confusing adventure but it helps to have someone there by your side guiding you through each step of the process.
+Owning a pool can be quite a confusing adventure but it helps to have someone there by your side guiding you through each step of the process to dye your pool.
 Let's dive in!

 How does Party Pool Work?